GregVes/covid-19-data-extractor/README.md

 systemctl start covid.timer
 ```

-Verify that job is appears in:
+Verify that job is registered with:

 ```
-systemct list-timers --all
+systemctl list-timers --all
 ```